BLOG: All Things Higher Ed

 Classes you’ll take

 One of the best things about a hospitality degree is the variety of classes you can take.
-Most programs require core courses in business management, finance and marketing, but you’ll also have the flexibility to explore specific areas, such as:
+Most programs require core courses in business management and marketing, but you’ll also have the flexibility to explore specific areas like:

-• Hotel and resort management: Learn how to manage accommodations, guest services and operations.
+• Hotel and resort management: Learn how to manage accommodations, guest services, housekeeping and maintenance.

-• Event planning: Discover the ins and outs of organizing corporate events, weddings and conferences.
+• Event planning: Discover the ins and outs of organizing corporate events and conferences.

-• Food and beverage management: Explore the business side of restaurants, catering and beverage services.
+• Food and beverage management: Explore the business side of restaurants, catering, menu planning and beverage services.

 • Tourism and travel: Understand the global tourism industry and how it impacts local economies.